iredmail/docs/faq/1-file.locations.md

 * on OpenBSD, it's `/var/www/iredadmin/settings.py`.

-iRedAdmin is a web application, when debug mode is turned on, it will log error message to Apache ssl error log file, or uwsgi log file (if you're running Nginx).
-Usually uwsgi log file is `/var/log/uwsgi/`, but it's `/var/www/logs/` on OpenBSD.
+iRedAdmin is a web application, when debug mode is turned on, it will log error message to [Apache ssl error log file](#apache), or uwsgi log file (if you're running Nginx). uwsgi log file is under `/var/log/uwsgi/` on Linux/FreeBSD, and `/var/www/logs/` on OpenBSD.

 Note: If you modified any iRedAdmin files (not just config file), please restart Apache or uwsgi service (if you're running Nginx) to reload modified files.